A statistical physics framework for optimal learning: Discussion

 \section{Discussion}

-We have introduced a general framework for optimal learning that combines statistical physics with control theory to identify optimal training protocols.
-We have formulated the design of learning schedules as an OC problem on the low-dimensional dynamics of order parameters in a general two-layer neural network model trained with online SGD that captures a broad range of learning scenarios.
-The applicability of this framework was illustrated through several examples spanning hyperparameter tuning, architecture design, and data selection.
-We have then thoroughly investigated optimal training protocols in three representative settings: curriculum learning, dropout regularization, and denoising autoencoders.

-We have consistently found that optimal training protocols outperform standard heuristics and can exhibit highly nontrivial structures that would be difficult to guess \emph{a priori}.
+We have introduced a systematic framework that combines statistical physics and control theory to identify optimal training protocols in a broad range of learning scenarios.
+We have illustrated the applicability of this approach through several examples spanning hyperparameter tuning, architecture design, and data selection.
+We have consistently found that optimal training protocols outperform standard heuristics and can exhibit highly nontrivial structures that would be difficult to guess a priori.

 In curriculum learning, we have shown that non-monotonic difficulty schedules can outperform both easy-to-hard and hard-to-easy curricula.
+The optimal protocol balances two competing objectives, maximizing teacher-student alignment along relevant directions and suppressing the growth of irrelevant weight components, and achieves this balance through a structured easy-hard-easy schedule.
+Crucially, the joint optimization of the curriculum and the learning rate reveals a synergy between these two controls: a properly adjusted learning rate renders an easy-to-hard curriculum globally optimal, and the optimal schedule naturally incorporates a warm-up phase followed by a sharp learning rate drop at the curriculum transition.

-In dropout-regularized networks, the optimal schedule delayed the onset of regularization, exploiting the early phase to increase signal alignment before suppressing harmful co-adaptations.
-Optimal noise schedules for denoising autoencoders enhanced the reconstruction ability of the network while speeding up the training of the skip connection.
+In dropout-regularized networks, the optimal schedule delays the onset of regularization, exploiting the early training phase to maximize signal alignment before suppressing harmful co-adaptations among hidden nodes.
+This delayed-dropout strategy outperforms constant dropout and reproduces, via a principled derivation, heuristic annealed schedules that had previously been proposed on empirical grounds.
+The order parameters of the theory provide a transparent post-hoc interpretation: the transition from full to reduced dropout coincides with the saturation of the teacher-student cosine similarity, making the switching criterion explicit and interpretable.

-Interestingly, the dynamics of the order parameters often revealed interpretable structures in the resulting protocols \emph{a posteriori}.
-Indeed, the order parameters allow to identify fundamental learning trade-offs---for instance, alignment with informative directions versus suppression of noise fitting---which determine the structure of the optimal protocols.
-Our framework further enables the joint optimization of multiple controls, revealing synergies between meta-parameters, for example, how learning rate modulation can compensate for shifts in task difficulty.
+For denoising autoencoders, the optimal noise schedule typically features an initial decrease followed by a moderate increase toward the end of training.
+This nontrivial structure simultaneously enhances the reconstruction capability of the autoencoder and accelerates convergence of the skip connection toward its optimal value.
+The optimal batch augmentation schedule progressively increases the batch size throughout training, effectively annealing gradient variance and stabilizing learning in the later stages.